 Patrick Eaves Contract Information:

-Agreed to a three-year, $3.6 million deal with the Red Wings in July of 2011.
+Signed a one-year deal with the Stars in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Patrick Eaves – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 |Nov 18||CAR||Did Not Play|

 |Nov 16||at CHI||Did Not Play|